Behind the scenes of the messy, beautiful, and complex world of nutrition science

 - What you measure matters, too.
 You can measure biomarkers (e.g., gut microbes), symptoms (e.g., gut pain/nausea/diarrhea/constipation), or outcomes (e.g., IBS diagnosis).

-HINT: Most nutrition outcomes take years and decades to occur (how much x do you have to eat for how many years to see any measurable change in health?).
+HINT: Most nutrition outcomes take years and decades to occur (how much broccoli do you have to eat for how many years to see any measurable change in health?).

 - Observational studies observe what’s going on without actually changing anything.
-We can observe things as they are right now (e.g., a snapshot in time), dive into the past (e.g., looking back at what people did that *may* have led them to their current situation), or look forward into the future (e.g., following people’s lifestyles over weeks, months, or years to find out what’s going to happen to their health).
+We can observe things as they are right now (e.g., a snapshot in time), dive into the past (e.g., What did people previously do that *may* have led them to their current situation?), or look forward into the future (e.g., following people’s lifestyles over weeks, months, or years to find out what’s going to happen to their health).

-- Clinical trials are experiments (not observations) where researchers change one or two things about someone’s diet or supplement regime, and then see what happens (e.g., randomized controlled trials).
+- Clinical trials are experiments (not observations) where researchers change one or two things about someone’s diet or supplement regime, etc. Then they measure a pre-set list of certain things over time to see what—if anything—changes (e.g., randomized controlled trials).
 (I talk about two recent nutrition clinical trials below.)

-- Review studies or meta analyses take several previously done studies on one topic and look at all the results together to get an overall “big-picture” answer.
+- Review studies and meta-analyses take several previously done studies on one topic and look at all the results together to get an overall “big-picture” answer.

-PRO TIP: If you’re going to look at studies to research a topic, opt for review studies first.
+PRO TIP: If you’re going to look at studies directly to research a topic, opt for review studies first.
+You’ll get a good overview without first diving too deeply into any single study.

 Even after you collect and analyze the data from your study, the answer is rarely: true/false or 0 percent/100 percent.
 It’s shades of somewhere in-between (e.g., 10 percent risk reduction).
 What I found while doing my Master’s research was that as you answer one question, you end up with two (or more) new questions.
 The more you learn the more you see how much more there is to learn.
 And this is especially true when studying something like human health.

 Plus, each type of study provides a valuable piece of the puzzle when understanding something so complex as the science of nutrition.
 Clinical studies that control a few factors are excellent at understanding cause/effect.
 Observational studies are important to understand things from a population level.
-Studies that look a compounds/cells/animals are a great way to understand microscopic mechanisms behind what we see happen.
+Studies that look a compounds/cells/animals are a great way to understand microscopic and biochemical mechanisms behind what we see happen.
 All of them have their inherent “messy” factor to them.
-We need all of them.
+That’s why we need all of them.

 Let’s admit it: Science is fascinating for the intellectually curious, but most people want a simple, credible answer.
 Amirite?